ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 One for each tile.
 All in NetCDF.

-      * CRES_oro_data_ls.tile#.nc - Large-scale file for the gravity wave drag and blocking schemes of Kim and Doyle (QJRMS, 2005)
+      * CRES_oro_data_ls.tile#.nc - Large-scale file for the gravity wave drag and blocking schemes of Kim and Doyle (2005) (https://doi.org/10.1256/qj.04.160)
-      * CRES_oro_data.ss.tile#.nc - Small-scale file for the gravity wave dray scheme of Tsiringakis et al. (QJRMS, 2017) and the turbulent orographic from drag (TOFD) schemem of Beljaars et al. (QJRMS, 2004).
+      * CRES_oro_data.ss.tile#.nc - Small-scale file for the gravity wave dray scheme of Tsiringakis et al. (2017) (https://doi.org/10.1002/qj.3021).
+And the turbulent orographic from drag (TOFD) schemem of Beljaars et al. (QJRMS, 2004).

 filter_topo
 ===========